f5devcentral/f5-rseries-training/docs/rseries_networking.rst

   :align: center
   :scale: 80%

 The **2 x 25Gb - 4 x 10Gb** profile will allow for 6 total ports to be enabled, and 2 of the SFP/SFP+/SFP28 ports are disabled.
 The 4 RJ45 ports are enabled and can run either 10Gb or 1Gb modes.
-2 of the SFP/SFP+/SPF28 ports are enabled and can run 25Gb, 10Gb or 1Gb modes, and the remaining 2 SFP/SFP+/SFP28 ports are disabled.
+2 of the SFP/SFP+/SPF28 ports are enabled and can run 25Gb, 10Gb or 1Gb modes, and the remaining two SFP28/SFP+/SFP ports are disabled.

 .. image:: images/rseries_networking/image12.png
   :align: center